samuelbenga/wolof-keyboard/README.md

 ## Download

-The keyboard is available for Windows.

-Download the installation package from this repository and run:
+Download the latest version from the **Releases** page.

-setup.exe
+👉 **Releases**

+After downloading:

+1. Extract the ZIP archive.
+2. Run **setup.exe**.
+3. Follow the installation wizard.

 ## Installation (Windows)

-1. Download the installation package.
+1. Download the latest release.
+2. Extract the ZIP archive.

-2. Run setup.exe.
+3. Run **setup.exe**.

-3. Complete the installation process.
+4. Complete the installation.

-4. Open:
+5. Open:

-Settings → Time & Language → Language & Region → Keyboard
+   **Settings → Time & Language → Language & Region → Keyboard**

-5. Add or select the Wolof Keyboard layout.
+6. Add the **Wolof Keyboard** layout.

-6. Start typing in Wolof using the dedicated characters.
+7. Start typing in Wolof.

 For detailed instructions, see: